ruslandoga/dynamodb_lock/README.md

+It was a bad idea.
+Locks != leader election :)

+---

 Idea:
 - use (free-tier) AWS DynamoDB for leader election in an Elixir cluster
 - leader accepts writes to local SQLite database (or some other resource, like Iceberg or Delta Lake log)